Pushups to Bench Press Calculator

 Practical Applications

-• Track progress when equipment is unavailable
+• Track progress when gym equipment isn't available

 Key Benefits

-• No equipment needed for assessment
+• No equipment needed for initial assessment

-• Provides motivation through measurable progress
+• Provides motivation by showing progress in bodyweight exercises

 Common Mistakes & Tips